uenoB/minissg/README.md

   | undefined
 ```

-The definition of `GetArg` will be given later in Contextual
+The definition of `EntriesArg` will be given later in Contextual
 Information of Modules section.

 The `Module` type is the type of modules expected by Minissg.
 Intuitively:

-1. A module may have `get` function that returns another module.
+1. A module may have `entries` function that returns another module.
    This allows the module to delegate file generation to another
    module.
 2. A module may also have `default` value that gives Minissg the